joanna-pk/random-forest-in-SDSS/README.md

 please feel free to reach out to me directly!

 <br>

-*I would like to thank my supervisor* [*Asa Bluck*](https://www.kicc.cam.ac.uk/directory/dr-asa-bluck) *for introducing me to the joy of machine learning and inspiring this tutorial*
+*I would like to thank my supervisor [Asa Bluck](https://www.kicc.cam.ac.uk/directory/dr-asa-bluck) for introducing me to the joy of machine learning and inspiring this tutorial.*